rohanmaniwade/simpleThesis-typst/simple-thesis/08_shaker_tests.typ

 caption: [Shaker test architecture], )<shakertestarchitecture>

 The selected axis from the `PCB_LEFT` triaxial accelerometer needed to support two independent functions.
-It had to supply the feedback required for closed loop control in VibControl and it had to provide an unmodified signal for multi channel recording in SQuadriga.
+It had to supply the feedback required for closed loop control in m+p VibControl and it had to provide an unmodified signal for multi channel recording in SQuadriga.
 To achieve this with a single physical sensor, its output signal was passed through a BNC T-connector.
 The T-connector produced two electrically identical branches.

 @shakertestarchitecture provides a clear overview.
 One branch of the accelerometer signal was routed to the m+p VibControl frontend, configured in ICP mode to supply constant current and perform signal conditioning for closed loop control.
 The other branch was sent to the HEAD SQuadriga I, operated in AC coupled mode to read the conditioned voltage without supplying additional power, preventing conflicts between ICP excitation and the SQuadriga input.
 SQuadriga I and II were linked to record all sensor channels, mirroring the data acquisition setup.
 For response measurement, SQuadriga I (connected to the laptop) was set to "Control" mode and SQuadriga II to "Module" mode.
 Data acquisition was managed in HEAD acoustics ArtemiS.
 This setup ensured the accelerometer was powered only once while supporting both control and data recording.

 All accelerometer channels from `PCB_LEFT`, `PCB_CENTER`, and `PCB_TOP` were recorded in ArtemiS Suite.
 Recording all nine channels for every test direction ensured that the structural response of the backend PCB was fully captured and allowed for a detailed comparison with the analytical spectra.

-== Shaker PSD Control & Drive Signal
+== Shaker PSD control

 All tests were conducted under closed loop control with _m+p VibControl_.
 In this mode, the software continuously monitored the vibration measured by the control channel and automatically adjusted the drive voltage to match the target PSD.